 Floating Market Lembang itself has a breathtaking landscape.
 The typical Javanese highland.
 In Rainbow Garden situated in the higher part of the floating market, visitors can witness magnificent landscape 360-degree.
 There are colorful flowers and a glasshouse in the garden.
 The area serves as a quiet corner of the floating market.
-Spend some times here for a recharge.
+Spend some time here for a recharge.

 Kyotoku, The Japanese Corner

-It’s not Indonesia if a tourists attraction doesn’t come with a twist.
+It’s not Indonesia if a tourist attraction doesn’t come with a twist.
 The Japanese corner “Kyotoku” might seem out of place in the whole local food-market setting, but it’s fun regardless.
 Rent a kimono or a yukata at IDR 75k per hour and get a photo taken by a professional.
 Kyotoku also comes with a bamboo forest and a real size miniature of a traditional Japanese house.

 Floating Market Lembang Opening Hours

 Floating Market Bandung opens daily from 9 AM to 7 PM.
-On weekend, the market has longer operational hours, from 8 AM to 8 PM.
+On the weekend, the market has longer operational hours, from 8 AM to 8 PM.